jgmdev/ddos-deflate/README.md

 v 0.8.0
 * Drastically improved reliability
 * Kill all established connections
+* Track in every moment the list of banned IP
 * Avoid multiple ban of IP due to the established connections
 * It is possible to have different maximum connection for HTTP(s) services
-* It is possible to whitelist /etc/hosts ips
+* It is possible to whitelist IP included in /etc/hosts
+* Display detailed information of banned IP (country and hostname)
 * Net installer
 * Net upgrader